Baptised: Huntly, Aberdeenshire, Scotland, 11 July 1828

 Died: Auckland, New Zealand, 6 October 1908

-David Ross!
-Where to begin…?
-He’s a particular favourite of mine and the architect I’ve spent the most time researching.
-This partly comes from a love of his work, and partly from a feeling that his legacy has been neglected, and that he’s not nearly as well known as he should be.
+David Ross is probably the architect I’ve spent the most time researching.
+This partly comes from an appreciation of his work, and partly from a feeling that his legacy has been neglected, and that he’s not nearly as well known as he should be.
 He is recognised by writers such as Knight and Wales as one of the most significant architects to have worked in Dunedin, but very little has been written about him and there are no published articles (let alone books) devoted to him.
 As with a few of our Victorian architects, his Australian work is seen in isolation by Australians and his New Zealand work is seen in isolation by New Zealanders.
 I’ve made a list of over 450 building projects he worked on, so this post is very much the selected highlights.

 Ross was born in Huntly, Aberdeenshire, where he was baptised on 11 July 1828.
 His father, William Ross, was a jeweller and watchmaker, and although I don’t know what sort of child young David was it’s easy to imagine him finding an interest in his father’s work that translated well into architectural studies.
 Ross began his career articled to the firm McKenzie & Matthews, of Elgin and Aberdeen, at about the time they designed such buildings as the Free Church College at Aberdeen and the Drumtochty Castle stables.
 Ross afterwards spent about three years working for Lewis Hornblower of Liverpool and John Hornblower of Birmingham, becoming ‘chief assistant’.
 Lewis Hornblower’s designs in Liverpool included the grand entrance and other buildings at Birkenhead Park (as part of a collaboration with Sir Joseph Paxton), and a commercial building at 25 Church Street (dating from a little after Ross’s time).
 He was best known for his later work on Sefton Park.